-Georgia is a state that requires that riders wear a helmet for—and for good reason.
+Georgia is a state that requires riders to wear a helmet—and for good reason.
 Many studies over the years have shown that wearing a helmet significantly reduces the risk of death or serious brain injury.
 Fewer injuries mean fewer medical resources being used, which saves the state money.
 If you ride motorcycles, focus on motorcycle helmet safety to keep yourself and any passengers safe in case of an accident.

 Helmets Reduce Deaths by Almost 40%

 According to the National Highway Traffic Safety Administration (NHTSA), motorcycle helmets saved 1,870 motorcyclist’s lives in 2017.
 Had everyone worn a helmet, then an additional 750 people would have survived these collisions.
 NHTSA has found that helmets reduce fatalities by around 37%.

 The number of fatalities continues to increase, partly because the number of people riding a motorcycle has jumped.
 In 1997, for example, only 2,116 motorcyclists lost their lives in a crash.
 By 2019, that number had risen to 5,014.
 Strapping on an approved helmet is not only required by the law, but it’s the simplest method for reducing the risk of a fatal accident on the road.
 All riders should practice motorcycle helmet safety to keep themselves and their passengers safe.

 Helmets Lower the Risk of a Brain Injury by 67%